The Berenstain Bears Meet Bigpaw: Home media

 In 1984, Embassy Home Entertainment released the special on LaserDisc as a double-feature with The Berenstain Bears' Christmas Tree, called "A Berenstain Bears Celebration".
 In 1987, the special was made available on VHS by Embassy Home Entertainment as part of their "Children's Treasures" series.
 In 1989, the special was distributed on VHS by Kids Klassics.
 The special was re-released in 1992 by GoodTimes Home Video, in a double-feature with The Berenstain Bears' Christmas Tree.
 In 2002, the special was released on DVD by GoodTimes, also in a double-feature with The Berenstain Bears' Christmas Tree.
-This is the only Berenstain Bears special that was never required with the 1980s TV series by Sony Wonder, possibly due to a scene in which a lone hedgehog explains about Big Paw as he smoked a cigar briefly during the explanation.
+This is the only Berenstain Bears special that was never reissued with the 1980s TV series by Sony Wonder.